Borjianamin98/Smart-Keys-Controller/README.md

 of the system, communicate with each other by a program that runs on an Arduino board, and update their status according to the commands of the central controller.

-The bus connection, which is usef for all key controllers as well as the central controller is RS485 Bus.
+The bus connection, which is used for all key controllers as well as the central controller is RS485 Bus.
 This bus is configured as a single master multiple slave.

 In general, the system connection is as follows: